-Your personality, which develops during your childhood, is what makes you, you.
+Your personality, which develops during your childhood, is what makes you who you are.
 It’s how you see and relate to the world and the people in it.
-You inherit certain traits of your personality through your parents.
-Where you grew up, events in your life, and your relationships with your family and friends are all part of your personality.
+You inherit certain traits of your personality from your parents.
+Where you grew up, events in your life and your relationships with family and friends are all part of your personality.
 Both your genes and the environment contribute to your personality.

 What are the Types of Personality Disorders?

 There are 10 different types of personality disorders.
 The type of personality disorder you have is diagnosed by your therapist after comprehensive testing and evaluations.
 It’s important to know this simply because it helps your doctor and counselor develop a treatment plan for you.

 Cluster A disorders are noted by their eccentric behavior.
 To anyone else, the behavior seems odd and even bizarre.
 They include:

 - Paranoid behavior — A distrust of family, friends, and spouse/partner

 - Schizoid — Directs attention toward their own inner life, away from the external world, almost like a fantasy life

 - Schizotypal — Displays odd appearance, behavior and speech; fears social interaction; thinks others are harmful

 This classification of personality disorder is often defined by erratic behavior.
 Some may say your behavior is dramatic or over-the-top.
 These personality disorders can be powerful but tend to be more pronounced than others.
 They include: